The decision is made – you’re running a raffle. Now you need ideas for raising funds.

 The feature can be used for all kinds of tracking, but the most common use is tracking sales for sports teams.
 For example, you’re running a 50/50 raffle for your kid’s hockey team.
 To drum up a little healthy competition, you implement the ‘In Support Of’ feature so you can track who’s selling the most tickets.
 When the raffle wraps, you celebrate Johnny Raffle for selling the most tickets with a prize.

-- 🔥 Hot tip: Your raffle page can also display how much each player is fundraising – an added incentive if you want to create a little healthy competition.
+🔥 Hot tip: Your raffle page displays how much each player is fundraising – an added incentive if you want to create a little healthy competition.
 It’s displayed on the raffle page under “Top Fundraisers” tab, which you’ll find between the page’s “About” and “Rules” tabs.

 This group used the ‘In Support Of’ feature in a less typical way, but it’s a fun example of how you can customize the dropdown list to work for your fundraising goals.